pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 We could increase the nginx queue above 100, but it would only mask the problem for longer.
 It would be like a retail store with a grand opening line longer than it can serve in the business hours of a single day.
 At some point, it's better to turn away further people and serve those already in line.

-This can be caused by sustained spikes in traffic (often caused by search engine crawlers) and by having PHP processes that run too slowly or have long waiting times for external resources which occupy the Application Container for long periods.
+This can be caused by sustained spikes in traffic (often caused by search engine crawlers) and by having PHP processes that run too slowly or have long waiting times for external resources which occupy the application container for long periods.
 If you have too much traffic for your site's resources, consider [upgrading your site plan](/docs/articles/sites/settings/selecting-a-plan/).

 ### Pantheon - 503 Database not responding
 ![](/source/docs/assets/images/desk_images/184855.png)<br />